 3:00-5:00pm

-Meet in the north parking lot.
+Meet at the north parking lot at 3:00pm.

 Join the Christian community in Forest Grove to walk and pray for our churches and civic offices.
 Our walk is modeled on the annual Palm Sunday church walk in Jerusalem and is 3.5 miles long.